 - Gamma Knife Radiosurgery do not need a hospital stay, and many of the patients return to normal activity levels within a day or two.

 To assist you in understanding what to expect after your surgery, below is the detailed information regarding both traditional brain surgery as well as Gamma Knife Radiosurgery.

-The patient has to keep in mind that the doctor will make treatment plan for them depending on their individual condition and health history, including any complicating conditions they might have.
+The patient has to keep in mind that the doctor will make a treatment plans for them depending on their individual condition and health history, including any complicating conditions they might have.